GssHunterAI/We-Training-GAN/README.md

 5- DO NOT forget to use the GPU while running the note book

+6- To see the final resault after the training run the cell with the code : model.plot_imgs()

 Feel free to report any issues or to give your opinion about it :)